MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/status.md

     * All dialog from other Players in adjacent Rooms will be sent to the Player via DM.
     * All Whisper messages from other Players in the same Room will be sent to the Player via DM.
 * `knows [Player name]`
-    * When the known Player speaks and their [[display name|Data-Structure:-Player#display-name]] differs from their name, the Player will receive a DM revealing the known Player's identity.
+    * When the known Player speaks and their [display name](player.md#display-name) differs from their name, the Player will receive a DM revealing the known Player's identity.
 Example:
       `[Player display name], whose voice you recognize to be [Player name]'s, says "[Message]".`
     * When the Player has the `no sight` and `hear room` behavior attributes, they will receive a DM revealing the known Player's identity when they speak.
 Example: `[Player name] says "[Message]".`